actionless/shellcheck_makefile/README.md

 # shellcheck_makefile

 Small utility for applying Shellcheck on Makefiles.
-Depends only on `make` and `python`.
+Depends only on `shellcheck`, `make` and `python`.